walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 owned Core NFC sheet.
 Permission setup must not retain an armed approval when the holder leaves the app.

-The bundled iOS NFC adapter cannot show an app review during NFC-only retrieval.
+While the Core NFC system sheet is presenting, the bundled iOS adapter blocks app review.
 It collects an eligible request and closes before review, including in `.askEachTime`, then requires a second connection.
-NFC-to-Bluetooth handover retains connected review.
+Conventional NFC-to-Bluetooth handover permits connected review after the sheet closes.
+NFC v2 can retain that sheet while an alternate bearer connects or carries messages; the SDK checks the current presentation state for each request. `connectedRoute.transport` reports the last received message bearer, or the initial connection before any message.
 Preparation needs one named, authenticated trusted reader covering all requested documents; other readers require an interactive route.
 Protected-key authorization remains mandatory and subject to OS prompt availability.
 A completion receipt describes the locally sent selection and